mezez/blockchain-and-crypto-on-a-custom-built-network-protocol/protocol.md

 *
 * Response:
 * type = byte
-* response string = PIDxxxxxxxxxxxxxxxxxx
+* response string = PIDxxxxxxxxxxxxxxxxx

 #-REQUEST LIST OF PEERS IN THE CHAIN
 This demonstrates sample code in python for requesting list of peers in a cheesechain to the tracker by a peer.
 Returns peer_id of the peer